mnagdycnn/longer-permalinks/readme.txt

 == Changelog ==

 = 1.17 =
-* Fix for WordPress upgrade process that needs a separate step for the database upgrade ("Database Update Required" cases)
+* Fix for WordPress upgrade process that needs a separate step for the database upgrade - "Database Update Required" cases (credits: @margroup for investigating the problem and testing the solution)
 * Proper handling on WordPress upgrades to avoid unnecessary database locks
 * Source code refactoring
 * Uninstall actions update